Symptoms become subtler with age. Here’s what you need to know to protect your ticker.

 “The struggling heart basically results in blood backing up into the lungs, causing a sensation where people feel like they’re struggling to breathe,” he explains.

 This shortness of breath would be disproportionate to any activity you’re doing.
-For example, shortness of breath while you’re walking up a steep driveway would be less concerning than the same symptom coming on when you’re simply sitting on the couch watching TV.
+For example, shortness of breath while you’re walking up a steep driveway would be less concerning than the same symptom coming on when you’re simply sitting on the couch and watching TV.